 Urination or defecation in a place such as a sidewalk, street, park, alley or yard, residence hall space, or on any other place or physical property that is not intended for use as a restroom.

-Any intentional adverse action against any individual who makes an allegation, files a report, serves as a witness, assists a complainant, or participates in any university investigation or proceeding.
+Any intentional adverse action against any individual who makes an allegation, files a report, serves as a witness, assists a complainant or respondent, or participates in any university investigation or proceeding.